On a Super Bowl team loaded with marquee players, punter Jon Ryan is one of Seattle’s best — and least appreciated — weapons.

 Of his 12 punts through three games, Ryan has seven inside the 20, 58.3 percent.
 That ranks third in the NFL behind Kevin Huber of Cincinnati and Dustin Colquitt of Kansas City, as the following shows:

 As important as digging his own team out of holes, Ryan boots opponents deep into them.
 His combination of length – four have exceeded 60 yards – and hang time, 5.43 seconds (fourth best in the NFL), make returns difficult (only a quarter of Ryan’s punts are returned).

 Creating longer fields for opposing offenses provides Seattle’s defense more opportunities to make plays.
 Although hardly a headliner on a team with national celebrities such as Wilson, Richard Sherman and Marshawn Lynch, Ryan’s skill is impressive weapon, even if his work often is taken for granted.

 ADD, RYAN: Signed as a free agent Sept.
 8, 2008 after spending his first two seasons in Green Bay, Ryan, is the second-longest tenured Seahawk, trailing only DT Brandon Mebane.
 Ryan has appeared in 130 regular-season games for the Seahawks.
+Learn more How To Play Online Pokies and win at best australian casinos.
 Along with Rick Tuten (1991-97) and Jeff Feagles (1998-02), he ranks among the top three in numerous club punting categories, most notably: 35.9 percent of his punts have landed inside the 20 (Feagles 34.5 percent, Tuten 26.5).
 His 77-yard punt at San Francisco Sept.
 11, 2011 is the longest in franchise history.